China's CGTN no longer has permission to broadcast in Germany | DW | 12.02.2021

 With the Ofcom license revoked, CGTN has been left without permission to broadcast in Germany.

-Vodafone Germany also reported on Friday that it had ended distribution of the channel over its cable network, according to Reuters.
+Vodafone Germany also reported on Friday that it had "paused" distribution of the channel over its cable network in Nordrhine-Westphalia, Hesse and Baden-Württemberg, according to Reuters.

 "We are currently in discussions regarding the withdrawal of the license both with regional media authorities and the broadcaster's representatives in order to clarify the legal situation," the company said.